 Read | The Icelandic football model

 Before the current crop of players, the luminaries of Icelandic football were few and far between.
 Arnór Gudjohnsen spent a fruitful 14 years in France and Belgium before winding down his career in Sweden and his homeland, while his son Eidur shone at Chelsea and Barcelona amongst many European clubs.
-Today’s undoubted superstar is Gylfi Sigurdsson, who recently transferred from Swansea to Everton in a mammoth £50 million move to become the most expensive Icelandic footballer of all time.
+Today’s undoubted superstar is Gylfi Sigurdsson, who moved from Swansea to Everton in a mammoth £50m move to become the most expensive Icelandic footballer of all time.

 “He is very important.
 He is one of only a few players who went right the top.
 He is definitely a role model on the team.
 He runs the most metres and sets a great example for the younger players.
 Gylfi doesn’t drink or smoke, he sets a fantastic example for everyone.
 He is polite.
 Our captain Aron Gunnarsson is more vocal maybe, but there are five or six players who are captains on the field.
 It is that strong a squad.”

 Personal qualities such as these are a critical part of what makes Iceland punch so far above their weight, and not only from the players’ perspectives.
 In a tournament that was marked by everything from Northern Ireland’s infectious Will Grigg chant to the awful violence in Marseille, the Viking hordes that swept through France drew widespread praise for the manner of their passionate support.
 It helped, of course, that they had so much to be proud of on the pitch itself.